Dentures

 Advantages of Dentures

-you with a fresh start.
-Dentures can help to make you look younger by plumping out your cheeks and reducing wrinkles.
 They are also able to improve your confidence and self-esteem allowing you to smile without fear.
 Dentures can also be made with straighter and whiter teeth to further improve the appearance of your smile.
+Elderly people can often face social isolation due to tooth loss, so addressing your oral health issues with dentures can help to avoid this.

 Disadvantages of Dentures

 For some people dentures can be very difficult to master.
-Prior to starting treatment be sure to discuss the possible available options with your dentist as it may be that a lighter metal frame denture would be easier to tolerate It is also possible to look at implant retained dentures to help fix your dentures to your jaw and reduce any movement.
+Prior to starting treatment, be sure to discuss the possible available options with your dentist.
+There are lots of options available when creating your denture.
+It may be that a lighter metal frame denture would be easier to tolerate.

 Implants and bridges should be considered as alternatives to dentures and can also help to restore your smile, filling gaps caused by extractions.